 Building Your Soakaway - Key Points

-Once you have bought your soakaway set, the real fun starts.
-Its time to begin the installation.
+Once you have bought your soakaway crate, the real fun starts.
+It's time to begin the installation.

 Choosing the location